 Blackfin Tuna still a good possibility and a larger number of Bonito now mixed in with them.
 Some Mahi-Mahi moving through as we get closer to the expected run of these fish.
 The best bet for them remains closer to shore within the 100 fathom line and they like most other species this time of year are pretty much always on the move.
 Wahoo are sketchy but not out of the question with once again the better sized ones preferring water inside of 600 feet in depth.

 Large Sharks continue to be seen in varying depths with some Hammerheads tailing in water from 120 to 500 feet of depth.
 Still those uncommon Thresher Sharks showing in larger than normal numbers but mostly in the typical depths of 300 to 400 feet.
 And it is “Mako March”.
 There’s a reason for that phrase.

 Grey and Golden Tile Fish and some Snappers on the bottom are all available to us now with the present slow down of the north current we have been seeing now for several days.

-Here’s to good fishing and tight lines from all of us (Rick, Matt, Tommy K and JJ) aboard the “Marlin My Darlin”.
+Here’s to good fishing and tight lines from all of us (JJ, Matt, Tommy K and JJ) aboard the “Marlin My Darlin”.